RockfordWayne/Import_CSV/README.md

 py -m pip install psycopg[binary]
 ```

 - Create the PostgreSQL table using the "Housing_Prices_table_creation.sql" script.
-Pull it into your query tool and run it to generate the table.
+Copy or pull it into your query tool and run it to generate the table.

-- Update the database connection setting in the Python script to match your local PostgreSQL.
+- Update the database connection settings in the Python script to match your local PostgreSQL settings.
 (WARNING: This is for testing or practice purposes.
 This is not a secure way to run this.)

-Run:
+Run in the directory where the python file is at:

 **Powershell**
 ```powershell